mlcommons/mlcube/docs/runners/singularity-runner.md

 # Singularity Runner
-Singularity runner uses singularity to run MLCube cubes.
+Singularity runner uses singularity to run MLCube&reg; cubes.
 It supports two mandatory commands - `configure` and `run` with standard arguments - `mlcube`, `platform` and `task`.
 Users can configure Singularity runner in MLCube configuration file, system setting file, and override parameters on a command line.